LeeAnnEditor/o365hq/blog/Microsoft Defender Advanced Threat Protection.md

 admins focus on the vulnerabilities that are currently posing the highest exposure risk.

-There are two types of mitigating actions:
+There are two types of mitigating actions.

 1. Creating a remediation request -- this is the primary mitigation option for a security recommendation.